ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 Please use for all comments and discussions the [issues functionality on GitHub][4].

+### 0.9.0 (2018-09-30)

+- Switch internal handling of task ID's from integer to string - thanks to github.com/flunanica to remind me that not all data models use number data types for their identifiers...

 ### 0.8.0 (2017-11-13)

 - New language Persian: Thanks to [meysam khashie](https://telegram.me/meysammkw) for the translation and to ask for including it into the plugin